 Be mindful of the material of the toilet seat riser you choose.
 Some have a spongy material that can stick to your skin.
 This can be uncomfortable if you also have psoriasis skin lesions.
 A hard plastic seat might be a better option.

 You can make bathing and showering easier by using a long-handled sponge.
 This assistive device has a regular sponge attached to a long handle.
-If you have pain in your hips, a long-handled sponge can help you reach your feet and lower legs without bending forward.
+A long-handled sponge can help you reach your feet and lower legs without bending forward if you have pain in your hips.

 Swivel bath stool